Pizza, medieval castles, and (rumored) dinosaurs lurking in Scottish lakes—from a kid’s-eye view, a family trip to Europe has a lot going for it.

 Wedged into the top of Scotland where the Moray Firth splits the country into its eastern and western halves, Inverness is a charming small city that acts as the gateway to the Scottish Highlands.

-Inverness is the hub for much of Scotland’s tourism, but above all, it is proximal to that famous finger of deepwater called Loch Ness.
+Inverness is the hub for much of Scotland’s tourism.
+Above all, it is proximal to that famous finger of deepwater called Loch Ness, one of the sites Scotland is known for.
 In fact, the River Ness, well known among the salmon fishing fraternity, organizes the Victorian streets of Inverness around its broad, shallow sweep before feeding into the famous lake.

 Satisfy your monster cravings with a tour that takes you out of the city and into the verdant drama of Loch Ness and its wild surrounds.
-You’ll discover that it’s not only a hotbed of rumored dinosaur sightings but also a truly gorgeous lake that’s home to real-life eagles and otters.
+You’ll discover that it’s not only a hotbed of rumored dinosaur sightings, but it’s also one of the best lakes in Europe, home to real-life eagles and otters.